groupcash/core/README.md

 ### Cryptographic signatures

-To enable decentralization, public/private key pairs are used to sign contracts like promises and transactions.
+To enable de-centralization, public/private key pairs are used to sign contracts like promises and transactions.
 Public keys serve as pseudonyms and addresses of the participants.

-While spending units still relies on the validation of the backer, they cannot change your "balance" without your signature.
+While spending units still relies on the validation of the backer, they cannot change your "balance" without the owners signature.

 ### Fixed prices

 While units can be sold and bought on the open market, backers should guarantee a fixed price.
 For example $1 per unit.
-They should also guarantee to buy-back their promises although they can keep a margin.
+They should also guarantee to buy-back their promises although they may keep a margin.